-While Siri is more private than in iOS 10 on your lock screen, often showing some information and asking you to unlock for more.
+While Siri is more private than in iOS 10+ and iPadOS on your lock screen, often showing some information and asking you to unlock for more.
 Siri’s still giving away information you might not want others to see like my example shows the last person I called.

 Turn Off “Hey Siri”